Eve00000/website/content/news/XXXX-XX-XX-mixxx-2-4-1-released.md

 ####What happened?
-I would like to share some memorable moments I could follow in the [Zulip](https://mixxx.zulipchat.com/login/)-chat that are significant for the atmosphere and motivation of the Mixxx-team:
+I would like to share some memorable moments from the [Zulip](https://mixxx.zulipchat.com/login/)-chat that are significant for the atmosphere and motivation of the Mixxx team:

 #####Not giving up...
 Ten days ago a Mixxx-er posted a problem that he struggled with for over a year.